Phantim97/AI-Dojo/README.md

 # AI-Dojo
-AI Examples to bolster knowledge from beginner to advanced.
+Using AI Examples to bolster knowledge from beginner to advanced.

-Also some potential projects to throw in too
+Including projects of my own to reinforce muscle memory